InsightDataScience/flask-sample-app/README.md

 * `flask run --host=0.0.0.0`

 Reload your web browser with the same link you used before.
 You should see a page with a couple of links and buttons on it.
 This should demonstrate on how to use CSS and JS files that's associated with a webapp.

+Once you have this app working, take time to understand how a webapp works.
+Essentially there are 2 parts:
+* **client-code**: